top of page

 • Applications must be submitted online via the Wits Ethics Management System (EMS): https://www.witsethics.co.za/Login.aspx.

-• Include your full protocol, DRAG clearance letter, site permission letters, appendices (data collection forms and patient consents), and all supporting documentation.
+• Include your full protocol, DRAG clearance letter (Approval of Title), site permission letters, appendices (data collection forms and patient consents), and all supporting documentation.

 • Submissions are reviewed during monthly HREC (Medical) committee meetings.
 Be sure to consult the updated submission and meeting dates.